Updated on 2024-08-22 GMT+08:00

 Stores files.
 Data is sorted and displayed in files and folders.

 Stores objects.
-Files can be stored directly to OBS.
+Files can be saved directly to OBS.
 The files automatically generate corresponding system metadata.
 You can also customize the metadata if needed.

 Stores binary data and cannot directly store files.
-To store files, you need to format the file system first.
+To store files, you need to format the disk with a file system first.

 Access method

-SFS file systems can be accessed only after being mounted to ECSs or BMSs through NFS or CIFS.
+SFS file systems need to be mounted to ECSs or BMSs through the Network File System (NFS) or Common Internet File System (CIFS) protocol before they can be accessed.
 A network address must be specified or mapped to a local directory for access.

 OBS buckets can be accessed through the Internet or Direct Connect.
-The bucket address must be specified for access, and transmission protocols HTTP and HTTPS are used.
+The bucket address must be specified for access, and transfer protocols HTTP and HTTPS are used.

 Big data analytics, static website hosting, online video on demand (VoD), gene sequencing, and intelligent video surveillance